juliejonak/Product-Management-101/Unit 1/Lesson_1.md

 - Why are we solving this problem? / Why are we building this specific solution?
 - When are we building this?

+PM's are the only role that sees the product developed through the entire process and is the glue that has end-to-end visibility to connect teams that don't normally shares goals and objectives (design, marketing, engineering).

+They consistently adapt to new information and tackle unexpected fires/bugs.